-A member shall be entitled to appoint not more than one (1) proxy to attend and vote at the same meeting.
-Where a member appoints more than one (1) proxy, the appointment shall be invalid unless he specifies the proportions of his holdings to be represented by each proxy.
+A proxy may but need not be a member.
+A member shall be entitled to appoint more than one (1) proxy to attend and vote at the same meeting.
+Where a member appoints more than one (1)

+- A ploty that guite the total of a friendist, A friendist shall be linvalid unless he specifies the proportions of his holdings to be represented by each proxy.